plioi/plioi.github.io/_posts/2013-08-07-the-leakiest-abstraction.md

 This attempt would certainly usher test failures back to rest of the test framework.
 Test methods that are reached yet fail will throw the actual assertion failure back to the rest of the framework, to be caught and reported to the user.
 Test framework bugs will bypass this catch block (since they are some _other_ Exception type) and likewise throw back to the rest of the framework, to be caught and reported to the user.

-This attempt is flawed. "throw ex.InnerException&#8221; will propagate the original exception _message_ correctly, but the exception _stack trace_ will be destroyed.
+This attempt is flawed. "throw ex.InnerException" will propagate the original exception _message_ correctly, but the exception _stack trace_ will be destroyed.
 The end user will see that their assertion failed, but it will say that it failed within the above catch block instead of within their test.
 They get the right message, but they don't know where in their own code the failure happened!

 ## The Conflation